Skin Looks Worse After Chemical Peel (What Happened?)

 Breakouts After Chemical Peel

-A lot of people also experience breakouts after a chemical peel.
+Many people also experience breakouts after undergoing a chemical peel.
 Is this normal, or should you be concerned?

 It’s normal for your skin to go through a “purge” after your treatment.
 A purge is basically a single outburst of new breakouts and pimples a week or two after you get your chemical peel.